 Medlock Ames Winery

 We loved our visit to Medlock Ames Tasting Room!
-The founders behind this family-owned winery and vineyard located at Bell Mountain Ranch, have committed 80 percent of the 338-acre property to ecological health and conservation, particularly to provide a habitat for wildlife.
+The founders behind this family-owned winery and vineyard located at Bell Mountain Ranch have committed 80 percent of the 338-acre property to ecological health and conservation, particularly to provide a habitat for wildlife.
 The remainder 40 percent is used as an organic farm, producing grapes, olives and vegetables.

 Medlock Ames Winery offers a unique Immersive Sound Experience, a self-guided audio tour through the ranch.
-The tour showcases the Bell Mountain Ranch, explains their wine-making process, and highlights the efforts the team has made to incorporate sustainability in their operations.
+The tour showcases the Bell Mountain Ranch, explains its wine-making process, and highlights the efforts the team has made to incorporate sustainability in their operations.
 The tour is followed by a guided wine tasting of six wines paired with local cheeses.
 The property is located at the southeast corner of Alexander Valley and Russian River Valley just north of Santa Rosa.
 It’s easily one of the best things to do in Sonoma for eco-conscious wine lovers!

 Located between Geyserville and Healdsburg, in the heart of the Alexander Valley, Jordan Vineyard and Winery is one of the most outstanding places to visit in Sonoma County.
 The estate has a strong focus on sustainable operations.
 Also, it features a garden growing food and flowers, an apiary for beekeeping, a chicken coop, as well as cows and goats that eat unwanted grass and scraps.
 They are focused on having a balanced ecosystem on the property.

 Jordan Winery offers a number of experiences on-site.
-The most popular is their premium wine tasting experience featuring award-winning Cabernet Sauvignon.
+The most popular is their premium wine-tasting experience featuring award-winning Cabernet Sauvignon.
 You can combine a wine tasting with an estate tour or spend an afternoon enjoying an epicurean alfresco lunch.

 Located just outside of Geyserville, Preston Farm and Winery is a family-run organic vineyard in the Dry Creek Valley.
 Consisting of over 125 acres, the property is not only an estate producing world-class wines but is also a farm, growing vegetables, olives, grains and pastured livestock.

 As one of the boutique Sonoma wineries, Preston Winery offers private and intimate visits.
 Tastings here have a generous time limit and the staff are full of knowledge not just about the varietals of their organically grown estate wines but also about the larger Sonoma Valley region and its peculiarities.
-You can visit the winery for a private wine tasting or book a picnic appointment to enjoy one of their wines with your own picnic on site.
+You can visit the winery for a private wine tasting or book a picnic appointment to enjoy one of their wines with your own picnic on-site.
 Otherwise, their cellar door and produce store is open daily, if you want to pick up some organic goods.

 If you’re passionate about organic produce, then another of the best places to visit in Sonoma is DeVero Winery.
 Their farm in Healdsburg features a vineyard and an olive grove.
 Their motto is “grow what belongs here and be patient”, which has guided them throughout their farming lifestyle, including the decision to go Biodynamic.
 It’s definitely amongst the must-visit Sonoma wineries for sustainable wine lovers.